warriorone/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 When a new incident is reported, the user can attach a photo.
 In this exercise we will process that image and upload it into an Azure Blob Storage Container.

-1. To get the necessary values, open the [Azure Portal](https://portal.azrue.com) and open the resource group `DevCamp`.
+1. To get the necessary values, open the [Azure Portal](https://portal.azrue.com) and open the resource group `Corso-MS-Cloud`.
 Select the Storage Account beginning with `incidentblobstg`.

     > The other storage accounts are used for diagnostics data and virtual machine disks